-- i. where the approval is for an interim use that has a duration of less than six years, charges will not be levied - ii. where the approval is for an interim use that has a duration period of more than six years, charges are applicable in accordance with Tables 3 and 4 - iii. where the approval is an extension of an interim use duration period and the total duration period of the use is more than six years, charges are applicable in accordance with Tables 3 and 4
+- i. where the approval is for an interim use that has a duration of less than six years, charges will not be levied - ii. where the approval is for an interim use that has a duration period of more than six years, charges are applicable in accordance with section 2.3. - iii. where the approval is an extension of an interim use duration period and the total duration period of the use is more than six years, charges are applicable in accordance with section 2.3.

-3. Infrastructure Offsets and refunds
+3 Infrastructure Offsets and Refunds